lwjglgamedev/lwjglbook-bookcontents-leg/chapter02/chapter2.md

 }
 ```

-Our `GameEngine` class provides a start method which just starts our Thread so the run method will be executed asynchronously.
-That method will perform the initialization tasks and will run the game loop until our window is closed.
-It is very important to initialize GLFW inside the thread that is going to update it later.
-Thus, in that `init` method our Window and `Renderer` instances are initialized.
+Our `GameEngine` class provides a  run method that will perform the initialization tasks and will run the game loop until our window is closed.
+A little bit note on threading.
+GLFW requires to be initialized from the main thread.
+Polling of events should also be done in that thread.
+Therefore, instead of creating a separate thread for the game loop, which is what you would see commonly in games, we will execute everything from the main thread.

 In the source code you will see that we created other auxiliary classes such as Timer \(which will provide utility methods for calculating elapsed time\) and will be used by our game loop logic.